Multi-sensor Spatial Association using Joint Range-Doppler Features: Simulation Results

 \textbf{Runtime Comparison:} We now compare the computational complexity of our approach against \emph{SAESL}.
-Computing the number of operations that occur during the association process is difficult since the number of chains visited depends on a variety of factors such as the fitting error thresholds and minimum chain length.
-However, given the same sensor estimates for the simulated scenes, we compare the relative complexities of \emph{SAGA} against other methods in Figure~\ref{fig:Cmplx_Nob-Rob} in terms of total number of operations of Floating Point operations (FLOPS) conducted during association and the total runtime.
-We observe that \emph{SAGA} exhibits an order of magnitude lower complexity reduction compared to the \emph{SAESL} algorithm.
+Computing the number of operations that occur during association is difficult, since the number of chains visited depends on a variety of factors such as the fitting error thresholds and minimum chain length.
+However, given the same sensor estimates for the simulated scenes, we compare the relative complexities of \emph{SAGA} against other methods in Figure~\ref{fig:Cmplx_Nob-Rob} in terms of total number of Floating Point operations (FLOPS) and the total runtime.
+We observe that \emph{SAGA} exhibits an order of magnitude lower complexity compared to the \emph{SAESL} algorithm.
 Moreover, this improvement increases as the number of targets increases, which highlights the advantage of our approach.
-In addition, the increase in the robustness level of the proposed algorithm (e.g., from $\rho=0$ to $\rho=4$) causes a slight increase in complexity compared to the \emph{SAESL} approach.
+In addition, as we increase the robustness level (e.g., from $\rho=0$ to $\rho=4$), the relative increase in complexity for the proposed \emph{SAGA} algorithm is far less than for the \emph{SAESL} approach.

 We also compare the complexity against traditional methods such as gated Nearest neighbor filter (\emph{NN}) and Minimum cost flow (\emph{MCF}).
 The NN association scheme \cite{bar1995multitarget} builds the association chain by starting with a local kinematic state estimate from a pair of sensor observations and sequentially adding the nearest measurement from other sensors to update this state.
 The MCF association scheme \cite{zhang2008global} identifies the most likely set of chain by solving the minimum cost maximum flows over the graph.
 The cost of each edge is set based on its relative likelihood similar to our \emph{SAESL} method.
-We use an optimized implementation \cite{ortools} of \emph{MCF} for the comparison purposes.
+We use an optimized implementation \cite{ortools} of \emph{MCF} for comparison purposes.